 - A 7 Tesla MR scanner providing a UK national facility

 Medical Research Council Institute of Hearing Research (MRC IHR)

 Professor Michael Akeroyd and his team have created a wide range of state-of-the-art facilities supporting a diverse range of hearing science.

 - For testing hearing in human subjects, there are seven sound-insulated rooms, a ring of 24 loudspeakers and a high-density electroencephalography (EEG) system, which is also fMRI compatible.

-In particular NIHR Nottingham Hearing BRU’s cochlear implantation programme is supported by dedicated facilities at the MRC IHR, including a bespoke sound system which simulates realistic listening in three-dimensional space.
+In particular NIHR Nottingham BRC’s cochlear implantation programme is supported by dedicated facilities at the MRC IHR, including a bespoke sound system which simulates realistic listening in three-dimensional space.
 This unique set up is housed in an echo-free room within the School of Psychology at the University of Nottingham.
 By playing artificial reflections of the sound from loudspeakers we can simulate arbitrary rooms, and place the listener from one moment to another in a different room without even getting up from the chair.
 Recently, the facility has been extended to enable video projection and motion tracking technology for studying people’s ability to localise sounds in the environment.